fffranklin/parallel-web-crawler/README.md

 ### Step 7.
 Run the Parallel Crawler!

-Congratulations!
-You implemented an entire parallel web crawler, complete with performance profiling!
-You should now be able to run it with the following commands:
+That's it!!
+I implemented an entire parallel web crawler, complete with performance profiling!
+I should now be able to run it with the following commands:

 ```
 mvn package